jaijacobk/aurora_pg_rds_infra/README.md

 2.  aws cloudformation create-stack --stack-name aurora-pg-rds-iam --template-body file://stack-iam.yml --profile saml --region us-west-2 --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_NAMED_IAM

 #### This will create the following
-1. A an IAM role all your Lambdas to connect to the database
+1. An IAM role for all your Lambdas to connect to the database

 ### Step3 (Build the stack-db-west in us-west-2)